Alison Katerji – Acting Chief Executive

-Lydia co-ordinates and manages the carers support workers, volunteers and training for carers.
-Lydia is also responsible for quality of our service delivery and for maintaining our PQASSO Quality Mark and Carers Trust Quality Mark, for services to adult carers.
+Lydia oversees all of our carers services, including developing new services and monitoring contracts.
+Lydia is also responsible for the quality of our service delivery, including maintaining our PQASSO Quality Mark and Carers Trust Quality Mark, and leading on safeguarding.

 Email Lydia: Lydia.firstname.lastname@example.org